Free Educator Workshop January 4th

-African American Dance Caller Pathways will be piloted beginning August 2025.
+African American Dance Caller Pathways will be piloted beginning September 2025.
 This program will connect experienced instructors to a cohort of Black-identified aspiring dance callers to teach dance calling technique, Black cultural and historical roots of traditional square and contra dancing, and contemporary challenges of navigating predominately white traditional dance communities.

 Though Black people play a key part in the legacy of American traditional social dances such squares and contras, the number of Black callers has dwindled greatly over the centuries and numbers are now very small.
 This program is our way of nurturing connections between knowledgeable callers and Black folks and increasing the number of Black callers on the scene.